dropzone/dropzone/index.md

 | Parameter         | Description
 |-------------------|-------------
 | `addedfile`       |
+| `selectedfiles`   | Receives an array of files and gets called whenever files are dropped or selected.
 | `thumbnail`       | When the thumbnail has been generated.
 Receives the [**dataUrl**](http://en.wikipedia.org/wiki/Data_URI_scheme) as second parameter.
 | `error`           | An error occured.
 Receives the **errorMessage** as second parameter.
 | `processingfile`  | When a file gets processed (since there is a queue not all files are currently processed)